The 11 Best Customer Onboarding Software for your SaaS in 2021

 Encharge boasts a drag-and-drop interface that makes it easy to start building your email workflows.
 If you don’t have the time to build them, you can choose from loads of tried-and-tested templates taken from the likes of Dropbox and Airtable.

-You also have access to advanced user segmentation, so that campaigns are only sent to the most relevant users.
+You also have access to advanced user segmentation, so that campaigns are only sent to the most relevant new users.
 Encharge connects to all your favorite tools, including Segment, Intercom, and Hubspot.

 Customer onboarding software for help docs